1Walking Corpse Syndrome

 Latest FactRepublic Video:

 There is a mental eating disorder named Pica, which is often caused by iron or other mineral deficiencies.
-The person suffering from it craves for things which have no nutritional value such as paper, clay, metal, chalk, soil, glass, sand or feces.
+The person suffering from it craves things that have no nutritional value such as paper, clay, metal, and even feces.

 9Retired Husband Syndrome